Deed Restriction Vote

 Was the postcard sent out to all Oak Park residents?

-How will the votes be counted?
+How were the votes counted?

 Is it only the property outlined in red on the postcard that applies to this deed?